xerolinux/XeroHub/content/xero-news/xerolinux-plasma/index.md

 Once that's all done, we will be prompted if we want to `chroot` into our new install, we answer with yes of course since we still have no DE yet.

 {{< alert icon="fire" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
-**BE VERY CAREFUL HERE**.
+**User Caution**.
 We do not recommend to blindly execute scripts without inspecting them first.
 {{< /alert >}}

 To download and inspect script, use the following command, open it in your IDE of choice and inspect it.
 Only run it when you trust the code.